tobias-kirschstein/nersemble-benchmark/README.md

 # NeRSemble Photorealistic 3D Head Avatar Benchmark

-This is the official repository containing the devkit for downloading the data and submitting results to the NeRSemble Photorealistic 3D Head Avatar benchmarks.
+This is the official NeRSemble Benchmark Toolkit for downloading the data and preparing submissions for the NeRSemble Photorealistic 3D Head Avatar benchmarks.
+For submitting your results, please go to our [submission system](https://kaldir.vc.in.tum.de/nersemble_benchmark/).

 ## 1. Setup